 Thomas Hardy was born at Higher Bockhampton, Dorset, on June 2 1840, where his father worked as a master mason and builder.
 From his father, he gained an appreciation of music and from his mother, an appetite for learning and the delights of the countryside about his rural home.
-As a novelist he is best known for his work set in the semi-fictionalized county of Wessex including Tess of the d'Urbervilles, The Mayor of Casterbridge, Far from the Madding Crowd and Jude the Obscure, but it is often forgotten that Hardy was also an accomplished architect.
-Our village of Evershot is commonly referred to as Evershed in Hardy's novels.
+As a novelist he is best known for his work set in the semi-fictionalised county of Wessex, but it is often forgotten that Hardy was also an accomplished architect.
+The Drawing Room at Summer Lodge was designed by Thomas Hardy, and our village of Evershot is commonly referred to as Evershed in Hardy's novels.

 At the age of 16, Hardy helped his father with the architectural drawings for a restoration of Woodsford Castle.
 The owner, architect James Hicks, was impressed by the younger Hardy's work, and took him on as an apprentice.
 In 1862, aged 22, Hardy moved to London to study and enrolled as a student at King's College.
 He worked for prominent architect Arthur Blomfield and won prizes from both the Royal Institute of British Architects and the Architectural Association.